 Text-formatter-config-type

 TextFormatterConfig is the public serializable config type used to describe text rendering behavior.
-It is a direct alias to the formatter config model used by config parsing, config serialization, and runtime formatter conversion.
+On the root src facade, it is re-exported from src/config_model, which is the real owner of the concrete formatter config model.

 Interface